 MPAN is based in SenateSHJ’s Melbourne office.

-Dr Jodie Ward
+Assoc.
+Prof. Jodie Ward

-Dr Jodie Ward is a Forensic DNA Specialist passionate about using DNA technology to identify unknown deceased and missing persons, and provide their families with answers.
+Assoc.
+Prof. Jodie Ward is a Forensic DNA Specialist passionate about using DNA technology to identify unknown deceased and missing persons, and provide their families with answers.
 She is considered an international expert, thought leader and media spokesperson for the DNA-based identification of missing persons.

-In 2015, Dr Ward was awarded a Churchill Fellowship to investigate world-leading DNA techniques for identifying large numbers of victims of crime, armed conflict and mass disasters.
+In 2015, Jodie was awarded a Churchill Fellowship to investigate world-leading DNA techniques for identifying large numbers of victims of crime, armed conflict and mass disasters.
 She has since devised, published and promoted a number of international best practice recommendations for the establishment of an Australian DNA identification program for missing persons.

-Dr Ward was recognised as one of Science and Technology Australia’s 2017 Superstars of STEM and Australian Financial Review’s 2018 100 Women of Influence for pioneering a specialist DNA identification facility in NSW.
+Jodie was recognised as one of Science and Technology Australia’s 2017 Superstars of STEM and Australian Financial Review’s 2018 100 Women of Influence for pioneering a specialist DNA identification facility in NSW.
 This unique capability is now being used nationally by the police and armed forces to assist with the genetic identification of both modern and historical human remains.

-In her academic roles, Dr Ward leads research in the exploration of emerging DNA technologies for improving the DNA profiling of compromised bone samples.
+In her academic roles, Jodie leads research in the exploration of emerging DNA technologies for improving the DNA profiling of compromised bone samples.
 She recently delivered a TEDx presentation describing her journey as a forensic humanitarian championing for the introduction of a national DNA program to resolve Australia’s unidentified and missing person cold cases.

-Dr Ward obtained a PhD in forensic molecular biology from the Australian National University, and has postgraduate qualifications in management and higher education.
+Jodie obtained a PhD in forensic molecular biology from the Australian National University, and has postgraduate qualifications in management and higher education.
 She is a member of the Australian Academy of Forensic Sciences, International Society of Forensic Genetics, and a committee member of the NSW Branch of the Australian and New Zealand Forensic Science Society.

 Catherine is an integrated marketing communications specialist with experience on both client and creative agency side in the Asia-Pacific region.
-She has worked in marketing roles for brands such as Siemens and Coca-Cola and more recently holds the role of Chief Customer Officer at Powershop Australia.
+She has worked in marketing roles for brands such as Siemens and Coca-Cola and more recently holds the role of Chief Executive Officer at Powershop Australia.

 Calling Melbourne home, Catherine previously worked for five years in Vietnam, Indonesia and Cambodia helping global brands such as Google, Coca-Cola and MTV grow in new markets.

 Catherine was recently named in CMO Magazine’s 2018 CMO50 list.
 In her time with Powershop, the company has been recognised for its innovative approach to marketing in national media such as the Australian Financial Review, The Sydney Morning Herald and The Guardian, and was named as one of the top 10 most disruptive brands in Australia and New Zealand by Marketing Mag in 2017.
+She was also recently awarded the AFR 2019 BOSS Young Executive of the Year.